Leonard Volk: Career

 Returning to the United States in 1857, Volk and his family settled in the booming city of Chicago, where he helped to establish the Chicago Academy of Design, precursor to the School of the Art Institute of Chicago.
-For eight years, he served as its director and taught numerous students, including Elbridge Ayer Burbank, who became noted for his more than 1200 portraits of Native Americans.
+For eight years, he served as its director and taught numerous students.

 In 1860 Volk made a life mask of Abraham Lincoln.
 Only one other was made, by Clark Mills in 1865.
 In the early part of spring 1860, during Lincoln's visit to Chicago, Volk asked him to sit for a bust.
 The artist decided to start by doing a life mask.
 Lincoln found the process of letting wet plaster dry on his face, followed by a skin-stretching removal process, "anything but agreeable".
 Volk later used the life mask and bust of 1860 as the basis for other versions of Lincoln, including a full-size statue.
 The life mask was also studied by other artists, such as Daniel Chester French.

 In mid-May 1860, Volk went to Springfield, Illinois to present the Lincolns with the completed cabinet bust.
 He had just received the nomination as presidential candidate for the Republican Party.
 The following day, Volk asked Lincoln to allow a casting of both his hands, for use in other sculptural works.
 He wanted Lincoln to hold something to simulate grasping a document in his right hand.
 Lincoln came back from his tool shed with a whittled piece of broom handle.
 The casting for Lincoln's right hand was made as he held the broom handle.
 Lincoln's left hand was cast slightly closed but empty.

+Leonard Volk died in Osceola, Wisconsin on August 19, 1895, and was buried at Rosehill Cemetery in Chicago.